-Base Information on Population Approach Why it was not possible Steps Jemena Group took to Basis for the estimate, including the Why the estimate represents the best estimate possible in Table Name Asset Description Year ltem Actual / Estimate for Jemena Group to provide actual information locate actual information; methods, assumptions and inputs used the circumstances and has been arrived at on a reasonable basis.
+Base e Informatio Approach not possible Steps to Basis for the estimate including the Why the estimate represents the best estimate possible in Table Name Asset Description Year Item Actual / Estimate for Jemena Group to provide actual information locate actual information; methods, assumptions and inputs used the circumstances and has been arrived at on a reasonable basis.
 An estimate was required to calculate the split between GST taxable supply and GST free spending included in the Cash flows from investing activities input extracted from cash flow statements.
 The statutory accounts do not disclose the split between GST taxable supply and GST free spending.
 SGSPAA does not have access to actual records The split has been calculated based on actual major project capex additions historic records for the 2013-2016 period and therefore has been arrived at on a reasonable basis.